google/ads-api-report-fetcher/README.md

 For example, you have a query campaign.sql.
 As a result you'll get a querable source 'campaign' in BigQuery in any way.
 But for Python version it'll be a table.
 For NodeJS it'll be a view like `create view dataset.campaign as select * from campaign_* when _TABLE_PREFIX in (cid1,cid2)`, where cid1, cid2 are customer id you supplied.

 From Ads API we can get arrays, structs and arrays of arrays or structs.
 In Python version all arrays will be degrated to string with "|" separator.
 In NodeJS version the result will be a repeated field (array).
 If values of an array from Ads API are also arrays or structs, they will be converted to JSON.
+Though in NodeJS you can tune how to process arrays.
+The described behavior is by default.
+You can change it via `bq.array-handling` argument.

 ### API support
 Python version supports any API version (currently available).